jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

     cat foo.txt | jgmenu --simple --icon-size=0

-The option --simple make jgmenu short-lived and disables all syncing
+The option --simple make jgmenu short-lived, disables all syncing
-with tint2
+with tint2 and reads menu items from _stdin_.

 The option --icon-size=0, disables icons (i.e. it does not just
 display them at zero size, it actually avoids loading them)

-If you have dmenu installed, you will get a very similar result
-with:

-    cat foo.txt | dmenu

 Lesson 4
 ---------